 Most services of Adeptia are available with all the Adeptia Suite products.
 A table is displayed at the beginning of each service.
 This table outlines the Adeptia products for which the service is available.
 Additionally, most services are available with the Adeptia base license.
 But some services are not available with the base license and have to be paid for.
 These paid services vary with licenses.
-This document describes all the services that are available with the base license as well as those that are paid services.
-For details on paid services based on licenses, please contact Adeptia support.
+This document describes all the services that are available with the base license, please contact Adeptia support.